The-Roofer/Garden-Boxes/readme.md

-Welcome to C# GardenBox Database
+# Welcome to C# GardenBox Database

-To Fix:
+## To Fix:
-    Parameterize Sql inputs
+- Parameterize SQL inputs

-To Add:
+## To Add:
-    Option to Delete a crop
+- Option to delete a crop
-    Option to adjust yeild
+- Option to adjust yield
-    Give vegtable specific response
+- Provide vegetable-specific response